colosseum-wiot/user-documentation/docs/source/architecture/colosseum_development_guide.rst

 ColosseumCLI
 ~~~~~~~~~~~

 The base containers have the ColosseumCLI pre-installed.
-To install ColosseumCLI in a different container, see instructions for Installing or Updating ColosseumCLI into a container: :doc:`ColosseumCLI <colosseum_cli>`
+To install ColosseumCLI in a different container, see instructions for Installing or Updating ColosseumCLI into a container: :doc:`ColosseumCLI </radio_api_traffic/colosseum_cli>`

 SRN Hardware Resources
 --------------------